Board Of Directors Candidate Profiles

 Alex Katz

 Short Bio: Originally from New York, I moved to Colorado in 1992.
 A few years later the Avalanche came to town and won a Stanly Cup, I was hooked and have been watching hockey ever since.
-I never really had a shot at going pro (never had the chance to play), so went to college and learned all about how to make maps, which I currently do for the U.S. Geological Survey.
+Last season I was voted on to the board as the 10U director and have enjoyed my time working with the other board members, coaches, and our athlete families.
+I have two athletes in the Flyers program, both just completing their first year in 10U hockey.
 In my professional life, it is important for me to keep an open mind, stay organized, and communicate effectively with many different partners.
 The technical and the soft skills I use daily will help our U10 athletes reach their potential.

 Philosophy regarding FHA Culture: Small collection, big results.
 Being a smaller organization gives our children a great chance at getting to know and to trust the coaching staff, their teammates, and parents in a way that promotes growth both in skills and socialization.
 FHA is not a hockey factory but an organization that fosters teamwork, respect, and discipline.